 The centerpiece of one of the most popular beach cities in the U.S., Fort Lauderdale Beach is a must-see.
 The central beach is also within a quick drive of several top South Florida beaches, including Deerfield Beach, Hillsboro Beach, and Pompano Beach.
 All offer white-sand beaches and warm water year-round.

 With its proximity to Miami Beach, Fort Lauderdale’s popularity is ever-growing.
 Even still, it’s a nice escape from the hustle and bustle of the much larger city of Miami.
-Not far from the beach, you’ll find nature trails offering a perfect opportunity to see Florida wildlife.
+Not far from Fort Lauderdale Beach, you’ll find nature trails offering a perfect opportunity to see Florida wildlife.

 After a day of soaking up the sun on Fort Lauderdale’s finest beaches, head into Downtown Fort Lauderdale for an evening of karaoke bars, dancing, and rooftop restaurants where you can witness incredible sunsets.